Bloodielie/uWebSockets.py/README.md

 #### In a nutshell

-µWebSockets is a fast C++ web server and broker made available to JavaScript developers since 2016, now also available to Python developers.
-It integrates seamlessly to any `asyncio` project by exporting its own event loop.
+`µWebSockets.py` is an ultra fast and standards compliant Http/WebSockets server/broker/router available to JavaScript developers since 2016, now also Python developers.
+It is written entirely in C++ and integrates seamlessly with any `asyncio` project by plugging the elegant Python interpreter with its own `Selector` implementation.

 ```python
 app = uWS.App()